We believe you.

 Allison Smith, MA, JD (pronouns: she/they)

-Allison Smith is Acadia’s Director, Human Rights and Human Rights Education.
-Her role is to provide confidential, compassionate support to survivors and help them navigate options under the Sexualized Violence Policy.
+Allison Smith is Acadia’s Director of Human Rights and Human Rights Education.
+Allison oversees Acadia's Sexualized Violence Policy, as well as the Harassment and Discrimination Policy.
+On matters related to sexualized violence, Allison is available to provide confidential, compassionate support to survivors and help them navigate options under the Sexualized Violence Policy.
 Allison has a law degree from Dalhousie University and has built a career focused on human rights, gender equality, restorative dispute resolution, and violence prevention.
-She has worked on the province’s Sexual Violence Strategy, as a consultant on 2SLGBTQIA+ inclusion, as a dispute resolution officer at the NS Human Rights Commission, and as a writer for the Legal Information Society of Nova Scotia.
-Allison is the author of numerous publications focused on human rights, diversity, and inclusion.
-Allison is passionate about employing a trauma-informed and survivor-centered approach in all aspects of her work.
-Allison is also an avid fiction writer and musician and is working both on a first collection of short stories and an album of original songs.
-You can contact Allison at svrec@acadiau.ca.
+She was previously a Human Rights Officer at the Nova Scotia Human Rights Commission.
+Allison is also a frequent collaborator with the Legal Information Society of Nova Scotia as the author of various publications focused on human rights, 2SLGBTQIA+ inclusion, and other relevant aspects of the law.
+Allison is also an Adjunct Professor in Acadia's Law and Society program.